The Japanese Art of Acceptance: Shikata ga nai

 The saying Nana-Korobi, Ya-Oki, Fall Seven Times, Get Up Eight, is a Japanese proverb that reflects the shared ideal of resilience.
 No matter how many times you get knocked down, you get up again.
 You can see this ethic reinforced in all facets of Japanese culture including education, business, sports, the martial arts, and the Zen arts.
 It is especially powerful to remember the sentiment expressed in this proverb when times are dark.
 There are no quick fixes in life and anything of real worth will necessarily take much struggle and perseverance.
 What is important is to simply do your best and remain persistent.

-Successful people don’t always win, but face setbacks just like everyone else.
-The key is that they don’t give up, they keep trying, seeing challenges as opportunities not as problems designed to set them back.
-In Japan, this ability to recover and grow stronger is related to a culture that values personal responsibility and hard work but also humility and a sense of belonging to and contributing to a community.
+No one always wins in life and for some the losses can seem overwhelming.
+The key is accepting what can't be changed and focusing energy on what can be changed.
+In Japan, the ability to recover and grow stronger is related to a culture that values personal responsibility and hard work but also humility and a sense of belonging to and contributing to a group.
 Ideally, one can pursue individual happiness and self-actualization while at the same time living a life that values being a part of a community and contributes to the society in which one lives.